archipelago-art/contracts/DESIGN.md

   you want to cancel the whole operation, you can call `cancelNonces` once and list the three nonces.

-Bids and asks may specify royalties: for example, to the artist, to the collection (e.g., Art Blocks), to a broker, to the platform.
-Royalties specified in the ask are taken as a cut from the asker's proceeds at no cost to the bidder; royalties specified in the ask are taken as additional funds from the bidder at no cost to the asker.
+Orders may specify a list of royalties, which are taken as a cut from the seller's proceeds.
+For instance, this might include royalties for the artist, the Art Blocks platform, and the Archipelago platform.
+A bid and an ask only match if they specify exactly the same royalties.
+Each order may also specify "extra royalties" to be paid by that side of the order.
+(That is: a bid may specify extra royalties to be paid by the bidder, and an ask may specify extra royalties to be paid by the seller.)
+Extra royalties do not have to match across the two orders.

 An ask may specify that the seller would like to be paid in ETH rather than WETH.
 If so, the market contract will unwrap the buyer's WETH before sending the